lbeckman314/demonic-web/doc-demonstration.md

 This is a demonstration of the [demo](https://github.com/lbeckman314/demo) project, specifically by running code snippets from a markdown-converted document.

-This was inspired by [mdbook](https://github.com/rust-lang-nursery/mdBook), which is a great Rust documentation project.
+demo was inspired by [mdbook](https://github.com/rust-lang-nursery/mdBook), which is a great Rust documentation project.
 In mdbook, you can run Rust code right from the document (e.g. [*Printing values with println!
 Placeholders*](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html#printing-values-with-println-placeholders))!
 I really liked this feature, but wanted to be able to send input back to the running process.

 You can even edit this page's source and compile a whole new document!
 Give it a go by selecting the 'Edit Source' button and then clicking the '▶' button below [Source](#source).